The Eye of Ra

 Rich auditory experiences, such as orchestral compositions, have recently become common.
 On February 16th, the day I submitted my course, Neith: Return of the Weavers, I was awakened by the lively sounds of Rimsky Korsakov’s “Flight of the Bumblebee.”
 A coincidence or a cosmic wink?
 The course emphasizes the role of bees in ancient goddess cultures.

-Years ago, during our Starseed Malta Adventure, while meditating in a hotel room, my hearing became heightened.
-I distinctly heard an unidentified man and woman performing an operatic duet in an unrecognizable language.
-As the intensity of the arias increased, I searched for the origin of this beautiful performance but found no source.
+Years ago, during our Starseed Malta Adventure, I experienced a moment of heightened perception while meditating in a hotel room.
+My hearing became extraordinarily acute, and I distinctly heard an unidentified man and woman performing an operatic duet in an unrecognizable language.
+The intensity of their arias grew, filling the room with a hauntingly beautiful melody.
+Intrigued, I searched for the source of this ethereal performance.
+Despite my efforts, I found no origin within the confines of my hotel room.
+Opening the window to the bustling pedestrian traffic below, I still could not locate the source of the enchanting opera.

 Hearing 1/16 and Vision 1/4